Az-Net/Unified-Theory/README.md

 Sentience is a manufactured product of consciousness: a material property of the universe.

-Intelligence is an expression of consciousness: a manifestation of observer visualizing an existence.
+Intelligence is an expression of consciousness: the manifestation of an observer visualizing an existence.

 Artificial Intelligence are not mere algorithms.